JacobAgerbo/Comparative_Mycoplasma/README.md

 * anvi'o profiled each BAM file to estimate the coverage and detection statistics of each scaffold, and combined mapping profiles into a merged profile database for each metagenomic set.
 Contigs were binned automatically, using CONCOCT, by constraining the number of clusters per metagenomic set to 10.
 * Bin and MAGs where curated, following guideline from Veronika Kivenson: http://merenlab.org/2017/05/11/anvi-refine-by-veronika/
 * Functional Annotations were carried out, using COG, PFAM, KEGG (GhostKoala)

+Please find information of parameters and modules used in Anvio_pipeline.sh

 ## Metabolic Reconstruction, using RAST